Ivan Lemmer

 was a former South African Army officer, who served as Chief of Staff Logistics.

 Army career

+Lemmer joined the Permanent Force in 1950 and subsequently served as a transport and training officer at 16 Field Squadron and the School of Military Engineering (Kroonstad), respectively.

-He served as Acting Chief of Staff Intelligence from 1977 and in 1978, he was promoted to the rank of lieutenant general and appointed as Chief of Staff Logistics.
+In 1964 he was appointed as Officer Commanding 1 Composite Construction Regiment and later Director Engineers at Army Headquarters.
+He was the Acting Chief of Staff Intelligence during 1977 and in 1978 he was promoted to the rank of Lieutenant General and appointed on July 1 as Deputy-Chief of Staff Logistics.
 He retired from the SADF with pension in 1989.